 Are you tortured by allergies?
 Do you correlate your struggles with outdoor sources?
-If so, you could be ignoring the true culprit.
-Indoor allergens—specifically dust mites—are likely at fault for poor indoor air quality in your home causing unpleasant symptoms such as runny noses, itchy eyes and even respiratory issues like bronchitis and asthma.
+If so, you could be ignoring the real culprit.
+Indoor allergens—specifically dust mites—are likely at fault for poor indoor air quality in your home causing undesirable problems such as runny noses, itchy eyes and even respiratory issues such as bronchitis and asthma.
 So if you’re staying indoors when pollen and mold are high, you could actually be making your problems worse.

 The typical sources of indoor allergens are:

 - Wall-to-wall carpet

 - Indoor plants

 - Mattresses that aren’t in allergy covers

 - Pillows and bedding you can’t wash in hot water

 According to the Asthma and Allergy Foundation of America recommends three ways you can improve indoor air quality including:

 - Control your contact with indoor airborne allergens

 - Ventilate your indoor areas well